Salt Dough Star Ornaments

 Do you have to make the salt dough?

-There are craft kits you can buy where the dough or in some cases molding clay, is already made for you.
-Buying something will save time, but I feel that it is so simple to make salt dough and can be a fun part of the craft for kids to get involved in.
+There are craft kits you can buy where the dough, or in some cases molding clay, is already made for you.
+Buying something will save time, but I feel that making the salt dough can be a fun part of the craft for kids to get involved in.

 Hopefully, you will all have fun creating the salt dough star ornaments.
 If so, please leave a star ★★★★★ rating and a comment below!
 And follow along on PinterestFacebook, or Twitter for more fun crafts!